ShaileshSridhar2403/Human-Activity-Extractor/README.md

 # People-Detector
 High level python script that looks at a video or folder of videos and for each video,outputs a single video containing only segments containing people.
 The main motivation behind this was to be able to remove large amounts of non-useful video from CCTV camera footage.

-Huge thanks to humandecoded, whose repository (https://github.com/humandecoded/People-Detector) provided the base structure and code for this one.
+Huge thanks to humandecoded, whose repository (https://github.com/humandecoded/People-Detector) provided the base structure and code.

 ## Requirements
 * First, activate your Python 3.7 virtual env.
 Then: